Now leaving ThriventFunds.com

 FUND COMMENTARY

-Managing a world of stocks: Behind the scenes of Thrivent Global Stock Fund
+A world of stocks: Behind the scenes of Thrivent Global Stock Fund

 With a broad portfolio of more than 1,200 stocks from dozens of countries around the world, managing Thrivent Global Stock Fund (IILGX) encompasses a diverse team of managers and analysts, utilizing a complex cross-section of fundamental and quantitative strategies.

-"One area that differentiates Thrivent Global Stock Fund from most other global funds," explained Noah Monsen, CFA, senior portfolio manager, "is that we use a multi-manager approach, combining all of their different areas of expertise and investment strategies into a single global stock fund."
+“One area that differentiates Thrivent Global Stock Fund from most other global funds is that we use a multi-manager approach, combining all of their different areas of expertise and investment funds into a single global stock fund,” explained David Spangler, CFA, senior portfolio manager and head of mixed asset and market strategies.
+“In all, the Fund encompasses seven domestic asset classes (such as large-cap, mid-cap and small-cap equities across growth and value) plus developed and emerging markets international asset classes, all managed by different portfolio managers.

-In all, the Fund encompasses seven domestic strategies (such as large cap, mid cap and small cap) plus two international strategies, all managed by different portfolio managers.
-"Each manager is responsible for their own investment process and portfolio construction of securities that they contribute to the portfolio," said David Spangler, CFA, senior portfolio manager and head of mixed asset and market strategies.
-"Our job at the top level is to determine how to best mix together those ingredients to form the best strategy."
+“Each manager is responsible for their own investment process and portfolio construction of securities that they contribute to the Global Stock Fund portfolio," Spangler said.
+"Our job at the asset allocation level is to determine how to best mix together those funds to form the best global equity strategy.”

 They assign a weighting to each asset class in the portfolio, based on their analysis, and continue to monitor and tweak that weighting.